 If the upfront cost is just still too much to justify all at once, please consider talking with a pro at Peak Sodding about payment plan options to make upgrading your lawn manageable for your budget.
 We are here and want to help.
 If you still have questions about finding the best grass for Apex, NC, let Peak Sodding help.

 Our family-owned company understands the pride you take in your lawn and we’re excited to extend our knowledge and expertise to ensure that you are receiving the best grass for your needs.
 For more information on how we can serve you, visit us online.
-For more grass and sodding tips, be sure to follow our monthly blog!
+For more grass and sodding tips, be sure to check out our Lawn Sodding Q&A!